 Every attempt will be made to immediately process transcripts over the counter between the hours of 8:30 AM and 4:30 PM.
-At the discretion of the staff in the Graduate Records Office, there may be times when immediate processing is not possible, especially for large quantities.
+At the discretion of the staff in the Graduate Student Service Center, there may be times when immediate processing is not possible, especially for large quantities.
 In these cases, students will be requested to return a subsequent day to receive them, or accept them by mail.

 An unofficial copy of a student's academic record is available on SPIRE.
 This copy contains a listing of courses taken, grades received, examinations passed, and degrees awarded.
 It is available for student use only and cannot be considered an official transcript under any circumstance.